-- Management rules: - The estimates of the future profit participation within the technical provisions are derived in the projection model on a basis of asset performance, i.e. with consideration of development of capital markets and the company's investment strategy. - Also, a management rule with respect to changing the guaranteed interest rate of the universal life portfolio is included. - Policyholders' behaviour:
+- Management rules: - The estimates of the future profit participation within the technical provisions are derived in the projection model on a basis of asset performance, i.e. with consideration of development of capital markets and the company's investment strategy. - The determination of the guaranteed interest rate of the universal life portfolio at times where it is reset is also included as management rule. - Policyholder's behaviour:

 Where material, policyholder's behaviour is taken into consideration in the calculation of technical provisions.
 When determining the likelihood that policyholders will exercise contractual options, including lapses and surrenders, an analysis of past policyholder behaviour and a prospective assessment of expected policyholder behaviour are conducted.
-With respect to a dynamic policyholder behaviour, an analysis was performed investigating whether such effects could be observed in the past.
-Given that the policyholder did not seem to react sensitively to the changes of the capital markets, no dynamic policyholder behaviour is currently implemented in the model.